lindonroberts/trust-region/README.rst

  .. code-block:: bash

     $ [sudo] pip install numpy
-    $ [sudo] pip install pytrs
+    $ [sudo] pip install trustregion

-Note that NumPy should be installed before pytrs, as it is used to compile the Fortran modules.
+Note that NumPy should be installed before trustregion, as it is used to compile the Fortran modules.

-If you do not have root privileges or you want to install pytrs for your private use, you can use:
+If you do not have root privileges or you want to install trustregion for your private use, you can use:

  .. code-block:: bash

     $ pip install --user numpy
-    $ pip install --user pytrs
+    $ pip install --user trustregion

-which will install pytrs in your home directory.
+which will install trustregion in your home directory.

-Note that if an older install of pytrs is present on your system you can use:
+Note that if an older install of trustregion is present on your system you can use:

  .. code-block:: bash

-    $ [sudo] pip install --upgrade pytrs
+    $ [sudo] pip install --upgrade trustregion

-to upgrade pytrs to the latest version.
+to upgrade trustregion to the latest version.

 Manual installation
 -------------------